Who We Are

 Board of Directors

-Directions to Exodus Homes
+Directions to Exodus Homes Horseshoe Apartments for New Admissions

 From Points South of Hickory (Charlotte area) Take I-85 to Gastonia and take the Gastonia exit for Hwy 321.
 Take Hwy 321 North to Hickory and pass over I-40.
 Continue on Hwy 321 North for a short distance to the exit for Hwy 70.
 Get off on the exit for Hwy 70 and take a …